TangoSplicer/SynQ/README.md

 ---

-⚠️ Licensing
+⚖️ Open Source License

-This project is proprietary.
+This project is released under the MIT License.
-See LICENSE.txt for full legal terms.
+See LICENSE.txt for full terms.

-Use of SynQ for commercial or derivative works requires explicit licensing.
+The SynQ language is now free and open source for everyone to use, modify, and distribute.

 ---

 ✅ Conclusion

-Welcome to SynQ — the future of computation.
+Welcome to SynQ — the future of hybrid quantum-classical-AI computation, now open source for the community.
-.